SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/fedex/index.md

 > 📘 _Note_
 >
-> _For more information on how to activate the FedEx integration, refer to the[Activate integration](https://docs.intersoftsapient.net/docs/integration-activation#/) section._
+> _For more information on how to activate the FedEx integration, refer to the [Activate integration](https://docs.intersoftsapient.net/docs/integration-activation#/) section._